basiralab/gGAN/README.md

 To evaluate our framework, we used leave-one-out cross validation strategy.

 To try our code, you can use: demo.py
-For how to install and run our framework, go to LINKK
+For how to install and run our framework, go to link

-#Python Code
+# Python Code
 To run gGAN, generate a fixed connectional brain template.
 Use netNorm: https://github.com/basiralab/netNorm-PY

-#Example Results
+# Example Results
 If you set the number of epochs as 500, number of subjects as 90 and number of regions as 35, you will approximately get the following outputs when running the demo with default parameter setting:

 ![gGAN pipeline](examples.png)